World Cup teams nix armbands that were seen as snub to Qatar

 It wasn’t immediately clear what, if any, influence Qatar’s autocratic government had on the armband decision.
 The Qatari government and its Supreme Committee for Delivery and Legacy, which oversees the World Cup, did not immediately respond to a request for comment.

-The European plans were in clear breach of World Cup regulations and FIFA’s general rules on team equipment at its games, but Danish soccer federation head Jakob Jensen told Danish broadcaster TV2 that the organization was ”extremely disappointed with FIFA.”
+The European plans were in breach of World Cup regulations and FIFA’s general rules on team equipment at its games.

-“They have known about our position for a long time," Jensen said.
-"We stand for inclusion, just like FIFA says they stand for inclusion.
-I don’t see how our message is in conflict with the messages FIFA wants to send.”

-The soccer body raised the prospect of yellow cards on Sunday during a testy meeting with European soccer federations.

-Its equipment regulations state: “For FIFA final competitions, the captain of each team must wear the captain’s armband provided by FIFA.”
+“For FIFA final competitions, the captain of each team must wear the captain’s armband provided by FIFA,” its equipment regulations state.

-The organization's proposal, announced Saturday, was for captains to wear armbands with socially aware, though generic, slogans.
+The soccer body's proposal, announced Saturday, was for captains to wear armbands with socially aware, though generic, slogans.
 In that offer, armbands reading “No Discrimination” — the only one of its chosen slogan aligned with the European teams’ wish — would appear only at the quarterfinal stage.

 On Monday, it offered a compromise, saying captains of all 32 teams “will have the opportunity” to wear an armband with the slogan “No Discrimination” in the group games.